MeenakshiAM/SATURDAY-HACKNIGHT---TINKERHUB/README.md

 time: Used for adding time delays to simulate processing time.
 ## How to configure
 Install the recquired libraries
-'pip install streamlit python-pptx python-docx transformers pymupdf'
+`pip install streamlit python-pptx python-docx transformers pymupdf`
 ## How to Run
-'streamlit run document_summarizer.py'
+`streamlit run document_summarizer.py`
-#use your own filename
+make sure to use your own filename